JagoAlcock/JagoAlcock/README.md

 ## Hi there 👋

+Third-year mechanical engineering student at UC impassioned by finding creative solutions to, design, automation, and optimization problems.
+An avid sportsperson, representing New Zealand at canoe polo as a Junior Paddle Black.

 <!--
 **JagoAlcock/JagoAlcock** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.